plasne/lb-uniformity/README.md

 * Azure Load Balancer Basic
 * Roughly 30k total connections @ 100/sec

-I would also like to run these tests with Load Balancer Standard to see if there is a difference.
-Since LBS uses the same 5-tuple distribution method, I am not expecting a difference.

 ## Ephemeral Port Selection

 When an output network request is made, the operating system will assign a local port from the ephemeral port range.
 The range and selection method is operating system dependent and there is a lot of ambiguous information out there on how this is done.